-Legal matters incident to the authorization, issuance, sale and delivery of the Bonds are subject to the approval of Troutman Pepper Locke LLP (successor by merger to Locke Lord LLP), Boston, Massachusetts, Bond Counsel to the Bank
+Legal matters incident to the authorization, issuance, sale and delivery of the Bonds are subject to the approval of Troutman Pepper Locke LLP, Boston, Massachusetts, Bond Counsel to the Bank.

 MISCELLANEOUS

 The Bank's offices are located at 25 Triangle Park Drive, Suite 102, Concord, NH 03301, telephone (603) 271-2595.